ai-robotics-estonia/2024_DigitalTwin_Validation_AI_Motion_Planning_CurvedSurfaces/README.md

-# Digital twin for development and validation of AI-based motion planning and control for robot-assisted processing of curved surfaces
+# Digital twin for validation of AI-based motion planning and control for robot-assisted processing of curved surfaces

 ## Summary
 | Company Name | [ASG Robotics](https://asg-robotics.com) |